batermj/data_sciences_campaign/DeepLearning/Architectures/Frameworks/PyTorch.md

 # [Blogs]

+## [Operator Fusion and CPU/GPU Code-Generation]
++ How Pytorch 2.0 Accelerates Deep Learning with Operator Fusion and CPU/GPU Code-Generation, https://towardsdatascience.com/how-pytorch-2-0-accelerates-deep-learning-with-operator-fusion-and-cpu-gpu-code-generation-35132a85bd26

 ## [Blogs- DataLoaders]
 + TORCH.UTILS.DATA, https://pytorch.org/docs/stable/data.html
 + A detailed example of how to generate your data in parallel with PyTorch, https://stanford.edu/~shervine/blog/pytorch-how-to-generate-data-parallel